 The Pilbara climate is arid and tropical, with high temperatures and low irregular rainfall.
 Large amounts of rainfall can occur with the summer cyclones, which can result in flooding and road closures.
 During the summer months, maximum temperatures exceed 32°C (90°F) almost every day, and temperatures in excess of 45°C (113°F) are not uncommon.

-Winter temperatures rarely drop below 10°C (50°F) on the coast; however, inland temperatures as low as 0°C (32°F) are occasionally recorded.
+Winter temperatures rarely drop below 10°C (50°F) on the coast, however, inland temperatures as low as 0°C (32°F) are occasionally recorded.

 Western Australia's Coral Coast enjoys a warm climate all year round.
-Covering approximately 1,270 kilometres of coastline, from Cervantes to Exmouth, the region experiences a Mediterranean climate in the south and a subtropical climate in the north.
+Covering approximately 1,270 kilometres of coastline, from Cervantes to Exmouth, the region enjoys a Mediterranean climate in the south and a subtropical climate in the north.
 The sun can be fierce at times, and sun protection is required all year.
 It is not uncommon for the Coral Coast to be affected by cyclones during the summer period.

 The climate in the Goldfields region is arid to semi-arid, with hot summers and mild winters.
-Summers in this region are extremely variable; daily temperatures exceeding 40°C can be followed by cloudy days with temperatures in the low 20’s.
+Summers in this region are extremely variable, daily temperatures exceeding 40°C can be followed by cloudy days with temperatures in the low 20’s.
 The mean average summer temperature ranges from 16°C to 34°C. The mean average winter temperature ranges from 4°C to 17°C.

 Perth - Peel region

 Perth boasts more sunny days per year than any other Australian capital.

 Spring (Sept - Nov) and Autumn (March - May) are great times to visit the Perth Peel Region.
 With temperatures averaging between 12 and 26°C the days are usually dry and clear.